ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 - **Roll back all changes**

-Log into Ansible Tower as the user `analyst`, and execute it by clicking on the little rocket icon next to it.
+Log into automation controller as the user `analyst`, and execute it by clicking on the little rocket icon next to it.
 Soon all logging configuration is set back to normal.

 Last but not least we have to stop the attack simulation.
-Log out of Tower, and log back in as your student user.
+Log out of controller, and log back in as your student user.
 In the section **Templates**, find and execute the job template called **Stop DDOS attack simulation**.

 You are done with the exercise.
 Turn back to the list of exercises to continue with the next one.